 At Neves-Corvo, cash costs for 2022 are expected to improve year-on-year to approximate $1.80/lb6 copper, after zinc and lead by-product credits.
 The forecast decrease in cash costs is primarily due to increased zinc production volumes.

 Zinkgruvan’s cash costs for 2022 are expected to approximate $0.55/lb6 zinc after copper and lead by-product credits.

 2022 Capital Expenditure Guidance7

-Additionally, post-closing of acquisition, Lundin Mining intends to spend up to $300 million to advance the Josemaria project ahead of a construction decision in the second half of 2022, including engineering, commitments for long lead items, preconstruction activities and drilling.
+Additionally, Lundin Mining intends to spend approximately $300 million to advance the Josemaria project, including engineering, commitments for long lead items, preconstruction activities and drilling.

 2022 Exploration Expenditure Guidance